minettekaum/text_to_speech/tutorial.md

 </audio>

 ##### Example 2:
-Default settings were used and no reference audio.
+The default settings were used, and no reference audio was provided.

 [Click here to listen to the generated audio](assets/demo_audio_hike.wav)